Mbed-TLS/mbedtls/docs/driver-only-builds.md

 Hashes
 ------

-If is possible to have all hash operations provided only by a driver.
+It is possible to have all hash operations provided only by a driver.

 More precisely:
 - you can enable `PSA_WANT_ALG_SHA_256` without `MBEDTLS_SHA256_C`, provided